 At Bronte Precision, CNC machining is at the heart of what we do as a company.
-In manufacturing terms however, these computer-controlled machines are a relatively recent development having begun to replace manual machines in the last 20-30 years.
+In manufacturing terms however, these computer-controlled machines are a relatively recent development having only begun to replace their manual counterparts in the last 20-30 years.
 So, what are the differences and is there a place for both in the modern-day workshop?

 Requiring constant supervision and adjusting by skilled operatives, manual machines have been the mainstay of machines shops for hundreds of years.
 The use of handwheels, levers and foot pedals allow workpieces to be manipulated in relation to mounted cutting tools which in turn remove excess material to generate the desired modifications.

 The newer CNC machines eliminate the need for constant supervision and operation by using computer programs.
 Often, cutting tools are mounted on moveable turrets which are programmed to move in a set manner to shape the workpiece as required.

 One of the main benefits to using computer programs when manufacturing is the ability to produce the same component consistently time and time again as the removal of human error means that the discrepancy between repeated parts is kept to a minimum.
 This consistency can help machine shops save time and money by reducing waste.

 The use of CNC machines also means that products can be manufactured to extremely tight tolerances due to the ability to make highly accurate alterations to workpieces.
 Multiple actions can also be programmed which in turn allows complex components to be machined quicker than they would be on a manual machine.

 Many machine shops benefit from reduced labour costs when using CNC machines as setters and operators may be tasked with managing multiple machines.
 This is made possible because there is no requirement to consistently operate CNC machines once they have been programmed and set running.